 4. Landlord Studio

 Landlord Studio is one of the most all-encompassing real estate investment management apps.
-You can automate all important tasks to set reminders, secure cloud storage, financial reporting and management of contractors.
+You can automate all essential tasks to set reminders, secure cloud storage, financial reporting, and management of contractors.

-From an accounting perspective, you can get all your tax-related information in one place:
+From an accounting perspective, you can get all your tax-related information in one place.
+For instance,

 - Securely import transactions from your bank account